xerial/snappy-java/README.md

+snappy-java
+===
-The snappy-java is a Java port of the snappy
+snappy-java is a Java port of the snappy
 <http://code.google.com/p/snappy/>, a fast C++ compresser/decompresser developed by Google.

 ## Features